lineality/invert_colors_minimal_chrome_extension/README.md

 to literally any other extension which is doing who-knows-what with expected-to-be-terrible side effects.

 ### 2. Active Tab
-2. [active tab] Active-tab IS technicaally a permission, which allows the browser to know to act on the tab you are on.
+2. [active tab] Active-tab IS technically a permission, which allows the browser to know to act on the tab you are on.
 Perhaps in other uses this allows the extension to track active tabs and that is why it is considered a 'dangerous permission.'
 Maybe this is useful but I loath 'requesting' any permission that is not absolutely needed, and the code is not as clean as the super-simple version, and (if ironically) it can NOT be set to always convert the same websites (so it lets advertisers track you but you can't track your own needs?
 Great technology.)

-### 3. Pop-Up Nightmare 1996 Garbage Yardsale
+### 3. Pop-Up Nightmare 1996 Garbage Yard-sale
-3. A theoretical 'pop-up' bloat-fest nightmare that I have never seen actually work in chrome is option 3. ( (I say 'in chrome' because a firefox invert app that actually links to github code (see link below), a mad laberyth of code and directories, may use this...but good luck understanding that spawling birds-nest of code that is supposed to do only one simple thing.
+3. A theoretical 'pop-up' bloat-fest nightmare that I have never seen actually work in chrome is option 3. ( (I say 'in chrome' because a firefox invert app that actually links to github code (see link below), a mad labyrinth of code and directories, may use this...but good luck understanding that sprawling birds-nest of code that is supposed to do only one simple thing.
 To my mind this is a case study in what a problem looks like, where you have endless dodgy technologies and tests and features and tricks and popups and permissions and on and on and on in ever-expanding code, to simply replace this one very simple very short single line, single command: "document.body.style.filter = "invert(100%)";" And "popups"...really?
 This is like offering to give someone a horrible disease.
 Just no. No popups.
 NO. Bad idea.
 Bad dog.

 ### 4. Hard Coded Site List
 4. instead of all-urs, make a list which urls, which sites, you want to apply this extension to.
-This might be good for some users who don't mind and have the time to manually hard code script into archiving versioning and re-installing their new dev-code into their active browers on the fly as they go to different websites...but even that is 'insecure' in some ways of thinking, and it surely is cumbersome.
+This might be good for some users who don't mind and have the time to manually hard code script into archiving versioning and re-installing their new dev-code into their active browsers on the fly as they go to different websites...but even that is 'insecure' in some ways of thinking, and it surely is cumbersome.
 But for some institutions or use-cases, maybe it makes sense.
 It is a possible option (I think).
-Maybe you could create a giant office-suite of software living in the extension that allows users to write in their site list...but that is not simplicty with security either.
+Maybe you could create a giant office-suite of software living in the extension that allows users to write in their site list...but that is not simplicity with security either.

 # Those OTHER Permissions...

-### Many catagories of "permissions" (my goal is zero-permissions)
+### Many categories of "permissions" (my goal is zero-permissions)

 In addition to 'permissions' 'requested' inside the design of the extension, there are 'permissions' that are in the browser settings